 Advancement: Medical Assistants are able to advance to office manager or a variety of administrative duties and may teach Medical Assisting courses after a number of years of experience.
 Some Medical Assistants return to school for more education to become nurses, Medical Laboratory Technicians, Medical Technologists or enter into other health related occupations.
 Some Medical Assistants also certify as Phlebotomy Technicians (the practice of drawing blood) and Medical Administrative Specialists in addition to their Medical Assisting certification.

-Employment growth will be driven by the increase in the number of group practices, clinics, and other health care facilities that need a high proportion of support personnel, particularly the flexible Medical Assistant who can handle both administrative and clinical duties.
-Medical Assistants work primarily in outpatient settings, a rapidly growing sector of the health care industry.
+In addition, an increasing number of group practices, clinics, and other healthcare facilities need support workers, particularly medical assistants, to do both administrative and clinical duties.
+Medical assistants work mostly in primary care, a steadily growing sector of the healthcare industry.

 The earnings of Medical Assistants vary, depending on their experience, skill level, and location.
 Median annual earnings of Medical Assistants were $28,860 in May 2010.
 The middle 50 percent earned between $24,370 and $34,450.
 The lowest 10 percent earned less than $20,810, and the highest 10 percent earned more than $40,190.
 Median annual earnings in the industries employing the largest numbers of medical assistants in May 2010 were:

 For Medical Assistant (AMT) certification qualifications and requirements: (Click Here)

 To find study resources for the exam: (Click Here)